discourse/discourse-developer-docs/docs/03-code-internals/14-modifyclass.md

 })
 ```

 This syntax is no longer recommended, and has known bugs (e.g. overriding getters or `@actions`).
 Any code using this syntax should be updated to use the native-class syntax described above.
+In general, conversion can be done by:

+1. removing `pluginId` - this is no longer required
+2. Update to the modern native-class syntax described above
+3. Test your changes

 ## Troubleshooting